What can other automotive businesses learn from the Volkswagen rebrand?

 Putting the needs of the customer first

-What interested us about the Volkswagen rebrand is that it arrived with messaging about how car brands need to change their agenda and recognise the needs of the audience.
+What interested us about the automotive branding for Volkswagen is that it arrived with messaging about how car brands need to change their agenda and recognise the needs of the audience.

 It's an agenda we've long been advocating and refined further through the insight generated from our Automotive Marketing Report and in our work with Pulsar, who reinforced our findings through social media listening, monitoring car conversations online.

-What we can see is that there needs to be a fundamental shift in how car brands address their audiences: our report highlighted the fact that a massive 45% of the people we polled across all demographics say they've not seen any car marketing in the past 12 months.
+What we can see is that there needs to be a fundamental shift in how businesses tackle their automotive branding when it comes to addressing their audiences: our report highlighted the fact that a massive 45% of the people we polled across all demographics say they've not seen any car marketing in the past 12 months.

 What's also telling is the fact that when it comes to newer technologies and innovations, audiences didn't seem to be getting the information they needed either: only 34% of consumers agree there is enough information about electric cars available to them; 26% echoed that for autonomous driving.